kubecost/docs/diagnostics.md

 ### Step 5.
 Metrics not being dropped with Prometheus relabel rules

 If metrics are being collected on a supported version of the desired metrics exporter, the final step is to verify that individual metrics are not being dropped in your Prometheus pipeline.
 This could be in the form of an add or rule under a drop `metric_relabel_configs` block in your Prometheus yaml configuration files.

+### Step 6.
+Metrics have had labels correctly relabeled.

+A couple of relabeling rules are required for certain flavors of prometheus.
+See http://docs.kubecost.com/custom-prom.html for more details.